 In 1942 the Wairarapa was shaken by a magnitude 7.2 earthquake on 24 June and then a 7.0 on 2 August, both caused extensive local damage.

-In 2013 two earthquakes measuring 6.5 and 6.6 magnitude occured on 21 July and 16 August.
+In 2013 two earthquakes measuring 6.5 and 6.6 magnitude occurred on 21 July and 16 August.
 These earthquakes caused some damage to buildings in Wellington City and around the region.

 On 14 November 2016 a complex magnitude 7.8 earthquake, caused by rupture on multiple faults across north Canterbury and Kaikōura.
 These earthquakes caused damage to buildings in Wellington City, Hutt City and around the region.